High-speed steel: Molybdenum High Speed Steels (HSS)

 M50 does not have the red-hardness of other grades of tungsten HSS, but is very good for drills where breakage is a problem due to flexing the drill.
 Generally favored for hardware stores and contractor use.
 It is also used in high-temperature ball bearings.

+High-speed steels can be processed by laser powder bed fusion for cutting-tool applications, where the geometric freedom of the process enables conformal cooling channels that extend tool life.
+Grades such as M50 and M2 have been built to near-full density (about 99.5%) with hardness up to 65 HRC using preheated build platforms to suppress cracking, and additively manufactured cutting tools have shown wear behaviour comparable to conventionally manufactured tools in machining trials.

 Cobalt High Speed Steels

 The addition of cobalt increases heat resistance, and can give a hardness up to 70 Rockwell C.